-Where appropriate, these will be defined in subsequent site allocations in part 2 Local Plansspecific Development Plan Documents.
+Where appropriate, these will be defined in part 2 Local Plans.

 - The boundaries of centres, primary shopping areas and the identification of sites for main town centre uses to meet identified need will be defined in part 2 Local Plans.
-The boundaries of centres and the identification of sites formain town centre uses to meet identified need will be defined in site specific Development Plan Documents.
 Development on identified sites should be appropriate in scale and nature to the role and function of that centre and of the area it serves. - 3.
-A nNew Centres of Neighbourhood Importance which to serve the new sustainable communityies at the Waterside Regeneration Zone (Nottingham City) and a-Local Centre at t-Gedling Colliery/Chase Farm (Gedling), ifdevelopment commences in the plan period, will be required.
-New retail development at these locations will be expected to consolidate and strengthen the network and hierarchy of centres and not harm the viability and vitality of existing centres. - 4.
-Other major residential-led development may require retail development of an appropriate scale and these will be addressed in part 2 Local Planssubsequent Development Plan Documents.
+A new Centre of Neighbourhood Importance to serve the new sustainable community at the Waterside Regeneration Zone (Nottingham City) and a Local Centre at Gedling Colliery/Chase Farm (Gedling), will be required.
+New retail development at these locations will be expected to consolidate and strengthen the network and hierarchy of centres and not harm the viability and vitality of existing centres.

+- 4. Other major residential-led development may require retail development of an appropriate scale and these will be addressed in part 2 Local Plans.

-- 5. 5.-The following centres are considered to be in need of enhancement or to be underperforming.
-Local Development Documents or informal planning guidance will be used to enhance their vitality and viability:
+- 5. The following centres are considered to be in need of enhancement or to be underperforming.
+Part 2 Local Plans or informal planning guidance will be used to enhance their vitality and viability:

 - a) Arnold;

-- b) Bulwell (will be enhanced from a d-bistrict to a t-own c-entre);
+- b) Bulwell (will be enhanced from a district to a town centre);

-- c) Carlton Hill (will be enhanced to become a Local Centre);
+- c) Carlton Hill (will be enhanced to become a local centre);

 - d) Clifton;

 - e) Eastwood;

-- f) Netherfield;
+- f) Netherfield:

 - g) Robin Hood Chase;

-- h) Stapleford
+- h) Stapleford;

 - i) Strelley Road; and

 - j) The Bridgeway Centre.